kairosdb/metrics4j/README.md

   }
 }
 ```

+* _listen-port:_ Port on which to listen for prometheus scrap requests

 #### KairosSink

 The Kairos sink is a separate jar that needs to be placed in the classpath along